timetag/timetag.github.io/docs/installation.rst

         pip install etabackend

 * Run ETA Backend
+    Activate Type ``python -m etabackend`` to start the ETA Backend.

+    Optionally, .
 Create a text file and add the following, adjusting the path to your Anaconda installation, then save save as a .bat file.

     .. code::